1972 Summer Paralympics: Medal table

 The top ten listed NOCs by number of gold medals are listed below.
 The host nation, West Germany, is highlighted.

 Participating delegations

-Forty-one delegations took part in the Heidelberg Paralympics.
+Forty-two delegations took part in the Heidelberg Paralympics.
 Bahamas, Brazil, Czechoslovakia, Egypt, Hong Kong, Hungary, Kenya, Malaysia, Mexico, Peru, Poland, Romania, Uganda and Yugoslavia competed for the first time.

-Between 1964 to 1976,South Africa was competing at the Paralympics for the third time.
+Between 1964 and 1976, South Africa was competing at the Paralympics for the third time.
 Although banned from the Olympic Games due to its policy of apartheid, it was not banned from the Paralympics until 1980, and West Germany, as host country, did not object to its participation.